uc-cdis/data-portal/docs/portal_config.md

     "public": true, // optional, defaults to true.
 If false, requires user to sign in before seeing the Discovery page "features": {
       "exportToWorkspace": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
-          "enable": boolean
+          "enable": boolean,
-          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "downloadManifestButtonText": string // text to be displayed on the download manifest button "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+          "enableDownloadManifest": boolean, // enables a button which allows user to download a manifest file for gen3 client
+          "downloadManifestButtonText": string, // text to be displayed on the download manifest button "manifestFieldName": string, // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
           "documentationLinks": {
-              "gen3Client": string // link to documentation about the gen3 client.
-Used for button tooltips "gen3Workspaces": string // link to documentation about gen3 workspaces.
+              "gen3Client": string, // link to documentation about the gen3 client.
+Used for button tooltips "gen3Workspaces": string, // link to documentation about gen3 workspaces.
 Used for button tooltips.
           }
       },
       "pageTitle": {